 - Observation of asteroids

 - Speckle interferometry,

 - Any scientific observations, or just

 - Visual observations, so as to study the splendid night sky over the IAS sites far from any light pollution and characterised by excellent seeing conditions on average.

-The members of the IAS - currently about ninety - are coming from Austria, Switzerland, France, Belgium, UK, Namibia and Germany.
+The members of the IAS - currently about 100 - originate from Austria, Switzerland, France, Belgium, UK, Namibia and Germany.
 New members and sponsors are always welcome to the IAS.

-The IAS is registered as a non-profit association.
+The IAS is registered as a non-profit association in Germany.